lukman155/magicmaths/README.md

 # 📖 Maths with a bit of Magic <a name="about-project"></a>

 > In this project, a Web Application - magicmaths is built using React that performs general mathematical calculations and offer a host of other functionality.
-The webapp have 3 user interfaces.
+The webapp has 3 user interfaces.

 - ## Description - To Be Announced (TBA)